Open-Earth-Foundation/lat-lon-to-locode/README.md

 The code uses the UN/LOCODE database harmonized for OpenClimate.
 It's just a CSV with `locode`, `lat`, and `lon` columns.
 Lat and lon are integers representing the decimal value multiplied by 10000.
 For example, 51.5074 becomes 515074.

-It first loads this CSV into a `tiles` structure, mapping each locode into an ~100km^2 tile of data based on the lat and lon.
+It first loads this CSV into a `tiles` structure, mapping each locode into a ~10kmx10km tile of data based on the lat and lon.
 It just takes the integer lat/lon, divides by 1000, and then makes a tile key of "lat,lon".
 Each tile is an array of matching rows.

 Then, it takes the decimal lat/lon you provide, and generates a key by multiplying by 10 and rounding.
 So 51.5074 becomes 515.
 It looks up the tile for that key, and also the 8 tiles adjacent to the key, getting a square about 30x30km.
 It then loops through all the rows in those tiles, and calculates the distance between the lat/lon you provided and the lat/lon in the row.
 It keeps track of the closest row, and returns that.